preshanth/Zeeman_modelling/README.rst

 About
 -----

-This Python scirpt file aims to standardize and automize the Zeeman anlaysis process through robust curve fitting and Bayesian-based parameter sampling.
+This command line program written in Python aims to standardize and automize the Zeeman anlaysis process in emission line radio astronomy through robust curve fitting and Bayesian-based parameter sampling.
 We hope to minimize user bias in the study of interstellar magnetic fields through this software solution.